cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 2. **Integrate other relevant information**
    - Address specific attachment needs and past experiences.
    - **Examples**:
-      * Discomfort with physical closeness: develop images promoting comfort.
+      * **Discomfort with physical closeness**: develop images promoting comfort.
-      * Difficulty relying on others or asking for help: include suggestions for dependency.
+      * **Difficulty relying on others or asking for help**: include suggestions for dependency.
-      * Mutuality: imagine a partner who cares as much as you do.
+      * **Mutuality**: imagine a partner who cares as much as you do.
-      * Difficulty opening up emotionally: imagine a partner with whom you can express emotions freely.
+      * **Difficulty opening up emotionally**: imagine a partner with whom you can express emotions freely.
-      * Conditional love and acceptance: imagine a relationship where you can be yourself and are loved unconditionally.
+      * **Conditional love and acceptance**: imagine a relationship where you can be yourself and are loved unconditionally.

 **Process**: